Safeway (UK): Partial brand revival

 In November 2016, Morrisons announced a revival of the Safeway brand, on food products that it manufactures for retailers.

-In August 2017, McColl's signed an agreement to stock Safeway-branded products in its nationwide chain of small-format convenience stores.
+This was followed by McColl's signing an agreement to stock Safeway-branded products in its nationwide chain of small-format convenience stores in August 2017.
+A trial of a branded Safeway Daily convenience store was unveiled at a petrol station forecourt in Derby during 2019.